daattali/beautiful-jekyll/README.md

 ## Prerequisites

 - You need to have a GitHub account.
 If you don't have one, [sign up here](https://github.com/join) - it takes one minute.
 This is where your website will live - if you sign up with username `johnsmith` then your website will be `johnsmith.github.io`.
 - It would be helpful to understand what Markdown is and how to write it.
 Markdown is just a way to take a piece of text and format it to look a little nicer.
-For example, this whole instrcution set that you're reading is markdown - it's just text with some words being bold/larger/part of bullet points.
+For example, this whole instruction set that you're reading is written in markdown - it's just text with some words being bold/larger/part of bullet points.
 If you want, take 5 minutes to learn markdown [with this tutorial](http://markdowntutorial.com/).

 ## Build your website in 3 steps